 In addition to using Cg/HSL shader programs, OpenGL Shading Language (GLSL) shaders can be written directly.

-However, use of raw GLSL is only recommended for testing, or when you know you will only target Mac OS X or OpenGL ES 2.0 compatible mobile devices.
-In majority of normal cases, Unity will cross-compile Cg/HLSL into optimized GLSL (this is done by default for mobile platforms, and can be optionally turned on for desktop platforms via
+However, use of raw GLSL is only recommended for testing, or when you know you will only target Mac OS X, OpenGL ES 2.0 mobile devices or Linux.
+In all normal cases, Unity will cross-compile Cg/HLSL into optimized GLSL when needed.

 GLSL program snippets are written between

 In GLSL, all shader function entry points have to be called

 main().
 When Unity loads the GLSL shader, it loads the source once for the vertex program, with the